+Reboot all interfaces Reboot

+during switchover the brid

+(except HA interfaces) connec

+Enable link aggregation If this o

-Reboot all interfaces during switchover when the firewall is passive
+when the firewall is has be

+passive

-Reboot interfaces in a bridge during the swap If this option is enabled, interfaces on the bridge are reinitialized at the time of the switch in order to force switches (except HA interfaces) connected to the firewall to renew their ARP tables.
+t interfaces in a bridge during the swap If this option is enabled, interfaces on dge are reinitialized at the time of the switch in order to force switches cted to the firewall to renew their ARP tables.

-Enable link aggregation on the firewall even if it has become passive in the cluster.
+ption is selected, you will be enabling link aggregation on the firewall even if it come passive in the cluster.